All courtesy copies of Motions, Notices of Hearing, Memoranda of Law and Case Authority should be emailed to: firstname.lastname@example.org

 Motions to Suppress/In Limine/To Exclude

-- All pretrial motions to suppress, motions in limine requiring evidentiary hearing, and motions to exclude shall be filed and served upon opposing counsel at least ten (10) days prior to trial.
+- All pretrial motions to suppress, motions in limine requiring evidentiary hearing, and motions to exclude shall be filed, served upon opposing counsel and heard no later than ten (10) days prior to trial.
 See Powell v.
 State, 717 So.2d 1050 (Fla.
-5th DCA 1998)
+5th DCA 1998).

 - Motions to Compel Discovery shall be in writing and shall certify that counsel has attempted in good faith to resolve the issues with opposing counsel but has been unable to do so.
 Said motion shall also describe what independent efforts counsel has made to obtain the discovery sought.

 - Discovery Motions (motions to compel, motions to take deposition, etc.) shall be filed and served a reasonable time before hearing, to permit opposing counsel an opportunity to respond and to prepare for hearing.

 - The defendant must be present at calendar call.
 Calendar calls are set on Fridays at 8:30 a.m.

 - The Court's trial docket runs from Tuesday through Thursday every week.
 Counsel and parties should confer prior to calendar call regarding the trial date, length of trial, etc.

 Negotiated pleas should be conveyed to, and fully discussed with, the defendant prior to announcing the plea to the Court.
 Such discussion should include the maximum and minimum penalties and the issues covered by Rule 3.172.
 If counsel wishes to address the Court on any issue regarding the plea (e.g., early termination of probation, length of stay to pay fine or costs), this should be done at the time the plea is first announced, not after the plea colloquy has been concluded.